Click link to return to main post on Starts Without Ends.

 How to suspend the loops:

-As I load each pair of loops onto the bar (always working in a left-to-right direction), I temporarily ‘park’ the ends of the loops onto either the fingers of my left hand, or else onto the tines of a comb (see photo further down).
-Take care to set them on the comb with the upper and lower shanks in a consistent arrangement, so they can be loaded correctly onto the fingers later.
+Alternatively, I might “park” each pair of two loops onto the tines of a comb after loading them onto the bar (see photo further down).
+Take care to set them on the comb precisely – with the upper and lower shanks in a consistent arrangement, so they can be loaded correctly onto the fingers later.
 Also take care to always keep the comb tipped away from the C-clamp, so the loops don’t slide off the comb!
-Once the loops are all on the comb, stretch one or two rubber bands around the comb to act as a barrier to keep the loops from slipping off (see photo).
+Stretch a rubber band around the comb to keep the loops from slipping off while you get the next pair of loops ready, or if you want to take a break (see photo).

 I usually braid directly from that horizontal bar on the C-clamp, but the first few braiding cycles are a bit tricky because you must tighten very widely and firmly (to get a neat start with no loose gappy threads), which for the first few moves is hard to do without losing a loop off the end of the horizontal bar.
-See my hint below about mounting the loops onto a rigid and closable ring (like the shower-curtain ring in the photo), rather than directly onto the bar of the c-clamp.
+To avoid that problem, see my photo below showing loops mounted onto a rigid and closable ring (like the shower-curtain ring in the photo), rather than directly onto the bar of the c-clamp.
+The first few cycles of braiding can be done from that ring, which securely prevents any loops from sliding off.
+(You can keep braiding the whole way from the ring, but I find it a bit clanky, so I usually replace the loops onto my C-clamp after the first few cycles have ‘knit’ the loops together at the top.)

 Your first several braiding moves must be “divided” braiding (no turning any of the loops).
-That’s in order to braid a short loop around the bar, before starting the regular braiding moves, which will join the loop together.
-At a minimum, the the braided loop you create using ‘divided’ braiding must be long enough when completed that it will sit loosely around the bar you are braiding from, not be clenched tightly onto it.
+That’s in order to braid a short loop at the top of the braid (it will form around the bar), before starting the regular braiding moves, which will join the loop.
+Braid a loop that is long enough to loosely surround the bar, not be clenched tightly onto it.

 The first few cycles of braiding can feel a bit awkward, because in the beginning the two loops of each doubled pair will tend to slip ‘shorter and longer’, changing length on your fingers.
 But after a few braiding cycles, they lock into place and don’t slip anymore.